AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 I also write a blog, for now this is a draft that I shared, and got several good feedback, I will follow recommendations, split it and develop it in 3 blogs.
 [Blog about Stretching mind and body at Makers.](https://medium.com/@AdrienFabre/stretching-mind-and-body-at-makers-f922582c9dbb)

 I also kept doing few talks on what I like, I social impact, on perspective and I saw people loving my pictures, that was very good to see this.

 Then I walk 45 min twice a day to come to Makers, this is also a way to spend some time with myself, looking at the trees, focusing on my posture or my breathing.

 ---

+Feedback I received

+Dana - Joy Officer at Makers

+"Adrien is highly contentious when it comes to managing his wellbeing.
+Adrien is regular attendee of meditation and yoga and was always very proactive regarding our 1:1 sessions."

+---